An author with a wide range of interests who writes articles on all of them.

-On the same note the author also allowed for the reader opportunities to step away from the narrators point of view, and view it from the antagonists point of view, societies point of view, or the fly on the wall observation.
+On the same note, the author also allowed the reader opportunities to step away from the narrator's point of view and view it from the antagonist's point of view, society's point of view, or the fly-on-the-wall observation.

-The story is a well crafted, humorous reflection of serious problems that exists even more today then when it was written.
-The lack of proper education in the poorer areas of the country, the need for parents to stand up and take responsibility for their children, and the inequality, and huge gap that exists between the rich and the poor in the United States today.
+The story is a well-crafted, humorous reflection of serious problems that exist even more today than when it was written.
+The lack of proper education in the poorer areas of the country, the need for parents to stand up and take responsibility for their children, and the inequality, and a huge gap that exists between the rich and the poor in the United States today.

 The use of Sylvia as the protagonist gave the story a real quality to it.
-The world as seen through the eyes of a pre-teen, streetsmart kid, and the realization that there was still a lot to learn in an unfair world.
-Every character was well defined, and seemed to have a life of their own.
-It was a vivid easy to comprehend story which I believe should be a staple, if not requirement, in every urban public school
+The world is seen through the eyes of a pre-teen, streetsmart kid, and the realization that there was still a lot to learn in an unfair world.
+Every character was well defined and seemed to have a life of their own.
+It was a vivid easy to comprehend story which I believe should be a staple, if not a requirement, in every urban public school

 Bambara, Toni Cade.
 “The Lesson.”
 Literature and society: An Introduction to Fiction, Poetry, Drama, Nonfiction.
 Pamela J Annas and Robert C. Rosen.
 4th Edition.
 Upper Saddle River, N.J 2007.
 P. 647-653